Intrinsic Dynamics-Driven Generalizable Scene Representations for Vision-Oriented Decision-Making Applications: Experiments

 \section{Experiments}

-To test the representation ability and policy performance of the DSR method, we conduct standardized evaluations on six continuous control tasks on the challenging visual Distracting DeepMind Control Suite benchmark (DMControl) \cite{stone2021distracting}.
-To further verify the superiority of DSR, we applied it to the real-world CARLA-v0.98 autonomous driving simulation environment \cite{dosovitskiy2017carla}.
-In the whole experiment, DSR is compared with a series of recent representation learning-related DRL baselines that perform strongly on the Distracting DMControl benchmark.
+To test the scene representation ability and policy performance of the DSR method, we first conduct standardized evaluations on six continuous control tasks on the challenging vision-based Distracting DeepMind Control Suite benchmark (DMControl) \cite{stone2021distracting}.
+Further, to verify the superiority of DSR, we applied it to the real-world autonomous driving application within the CARLA-v0.98 simulation environment \cite{dosovitskiy2017carla}.
 In addition, we also qualitatively discussed the generalization ability of DSR to task-relevant information in visual tasks by the results of t-SNE visualization.
-It is worth noting that the DSR can be embedded into a variety of visual reinforcement learning frameworks as an efficient plug-in, and it is extended to the DrQ algorithm \cite{kostrikov2020image} in this work.
-Therefore, one focus of the experiments is the performance improvement produced by inserting the DSR method into the DrQ.
+In the whole experiment, DSR is compared with a series of recent representation-related DRL baselines that perform strongly on vision-based control tasks.
+It is worth noting that the DSR can be embedded into a variety of visual DRL frameworks as an efficient plug-in.
+In this work, DSR is extended to the DrQ framework \cite{kostrikov2020image}, so it is also marked as DrQ+DSR.
+One focus of the experiments is to observe the performance improvement produced by inserting the DSR method into the DrQ.

-\textbf{Baselines} The DrQ-based DSR method (also denoted as DrQ+ DSR) takes advantage of the inherent dynamics transition properties underlying reinforcement learning to learn representations.
-Therefore, we first compared the recent DrQ algorithm \cite{kostrikov2020image}, which achieves SOTA performance on the clean DMControl benchmark through regularized Q function.
-As a comparison regarding dynamics representation, we compare the PAD algorithm \cite{hansen2020self}, which achieves superior generalization performance using a forward dynamics model.
-Finally, we compared the common CURL \cite{laskin2020curl}, which primordially introduced contrastive representation learning into visual DRL, while achieving the best performance on the DMControl benchmark.
+\textbf{Baselines} The DrQ-based DSR method takes advantage of the inherent dynamics to learn representations.
+Therefore, we first compared the recent DrQ algorithm \cite{kostrikov2020image}, which achieves SOTA performances on the clean DMControl benchmark through a regularized Q function.
+As a comparison regarding dynamics representation, we compare the PAD algorithm \cite{hansen2020self}, which achieves superior generalization performances using a forward dynamics model.
+Finally, we compared the common CURL \cite{laskin2020curl}, which primordially introduced contrastive representation learning into visual DRL, while achieving the best performances on the DMControl benchmark.